Regiments of the Malta Garrison The 22nd (Cheshire) Regiment

-On 1 July 1881, the Cardwell Reforms dropped regimental numbers from regimental designations and The 22nd (Cheshire) Regiment of Foot became The Cheshire Regiment.
+On 1 July 1881, the Cardwell Reforms dropped regimental numbers from regimental designations and The 22nd (Cheshire) Regiment of Foot became The 1st Battalion The Cheshire Regiment.

-22 June 1860 838 men, 77 wives and 82 children of the 1st/22nd embarked at Dublin on 13 June 1860.
-The regiment disembarked at Malta on 22 June and replaced its linked battalion, the 2nd/22nd at Floriana barracks.
+22 June 1860 The 1st/22nd arrived from Cork.
+838 men, 77 wives and 82 children of the 1st/22nd embarked at Dublin on 13 June 1860.
+The regiment disembarked in Malta on 22 June and replaced its linked battalion, the 2nd/22nd at Floriana barracks.
 The 1st Battalion was quartered in the Cottonera District, occupying the casemated barracks at Isola Gate, Polverista, Zabbar and San Francesco de Paola.

 Before the end of the year there occurred among them no less than 40 admissions for mild conjunctivitis.
 The majority of the cases occurred in the dry hot month of August and the following months from poor hygiene and lack of abundant water for washing.
 Maltese civil practitioners believed that the disease was often carried from person to person by the common house fly, which often infested the eyes of persons suffering from ophthalmia.
 They also held the view that the severest form was introduced into the islands in 1801 by British troops after the Egyptian Campaign.
 The disease entrenched itself in the village of Zejtun, which ever since had become notorious for the large number of chronically infected villagers.